Physics-Grounded Monocular Vehicle Distance Estimation Using Standardized License Plate Typography: Implementation Details

 This equation is obtained by inverting the foreshortening: the true projected height equals the measured height divided by the product of the cosines.
 Substituting this corrected height into the standard pinhole equation gives the pose-compensated distance estimate:

 Observe that the compensation factor is exactly \(\cos\phi \cdot \cos\psi\), which multiplies the naive distance estimate \(f H_s / \bar{h}\).
 If both angles are zero, the factor is 1 and no compensation is applied.
-For small positive pitch (camera tilted upward), \(\cos\phi < 1\), so the compensated distance is smaller than the naive estimate – correcting the overestimation mentioned above.
+For small positive pitch (camera tilted upward), \(\cos\phi < 1\), so the compensated distance is smaller than the naive estimate by correcting the overestimation.

 \textbf{Estimating pitch from lane markings.} The pitch angle \(\phi\) is estimated from the vanishing point of lane markings.
 The Probabilistic Hough Transform detects lane lines in the image; their intersection (or the point where parallel lines appear to converge) gives the vanishing point.
 Given the image height \(H_I\) (in pixels) and the vertical coordinate of the vanishing point \(v_\infty\) (measured from the top of the image), the pitch angle is: